 Advertising here is the term used for the process devices use to announce they are ready to pair.
 The improvement in this area is mostly due to something called randomized channel indexing.
 In short, in previous versions of bluetooth, a device would have to go through a specific set of channels to discover and connect to the item it was pairing too.
 Now the channels can be accessed at random without having to run through each of them in sequence.
 This makes the process faster, and makes it less likely interference will occur in areas when many bluetooth devices are being connected simultaneously.

-One of the first big things to mention here is Low Energy power control.
+One of the first big things to mention in this enhancement is Low Energy power control.
 Low energy was introduced with Bluetooth 4, but it was not sophisticated enough to be used with most practical applications, like streaming music.
 That still required lots more computing power, so low energy was really only used for smaller scale operations, such as with fitness watches or things like that.

 5.2 also offers an Enhanced Attribute protocol, which allows parallel transactions between two bluetooth devices to occur simultaneously.
 For instance, this would be useful if many apps on your smartphone are using a bluetooth device at the same time.
 Instead of one being blocked while the others are in progress, these can all operate concurrently.